How Long Does THC Stay in Breastmilk?

 Without clear answers, some parents are searching for workarounds.

 The “pump-and-dump” method is when a parent extracts breast milk and disposes of it rather than giving it to their baby.
 This approach has been used by some cannabis-consuming moms operating under the assumption that they’re eliminating the milk that had absorbed the THC compounds, and any new milk will be clear of cannabinoids.
-However, one study suggested that THC can remain in bodily fluids for up to 30 days,⁴ so the pump-and-dump approach may not be as effective as some parents think.
+However, one study suggested that THC can remain in bodily fluids for up to 30 days, so the pump-and-dump approach may not be as effective as some parents think.4

 We still need more research to determine exactly how long THC stays in breast milk and what, if anything, parents can do to eliminate it quickly.
 For now, groups like The American Academy of Pediatrics recommend that parents avoid cannabis consumption during pregnancy and while breastfeeding.
-Some lactation specialists offer more liberal guidelines, suggesting that the amount of cannabis consumed may play a part in if a parent should abstain from cannabis during pregnancy and breastfeeding.⁵
+Some lactation specialists offer more liberal guidelines, suggesting that the amount of cannabis consumed may play a part in whether a parent should abstain from cannabis during pregnancy and breastfeeding.1

 Can I Breastfeed While Using Cannabis?